rydmike/flex_color_scheme/README.md

 Using the `FlexThemeModeSwitch` 3-way theme mode toggle switch is totally optional and not required to use `FlexColorScheme` based themes.
-It is a simple, yet interesting theme mode switch design, it was included on request as a bonus feature in the `FlexColorScheme` package after being requested àfter it was seen based on in the Flexfold demo app.
+It is a simple, yet interesting theme mode switch design, it was included on request as a bonus feature in the `FlexColorScheme` package after being requested after it was seen based on in the Flexfold demo app.

 In the Flexfold demo it was originally a fairly fixed design but now `FlexThemeModeSwitch` has many properties